Voxtrium/GR-DM-Interaction-Theory/README.md

 Gate Q3 (consistency): any nonzero εBorn must not contradict existing atomic/optical tests.
 If it does, reject that scaling.

+Fast preregistration text

+Hypothesis H0: evolution is linear; I3 = 0 in Earth’s field to within experimental bounds.
+Expected result -> Hypothesis H1: evolution shows higher-order interference; I3 = εBorn × S, where S is a dimensionless function of the three-node geometry and local gravitational potential differences.
+Decision: adopt H0 if |I3| < 3σ; otherwise adopt H1 and update a report with fitted εBorn and tentative scaling p.

 Color–polarization–flux triplet.
 A single event should follow $,p\propto F^{-\gamma(1+\alpha)},$ and $,p\propto T_{\rm eff}^{-4\gamma},$ at fixed viewing angle.